Associative idempotent nondecreasing functions are reducible: Main results

-\begin{corollary} Let $X$ be a totally ordered set and $n\ge 2$ be an integer.
-An associative, idempotent, monotone function $F:X^n\to X$ is reducible if and only if $F$ is nondecreasing. \end{corollary} \begin{proof} ($\Longleftarrow$): This immediately follows from \cite[Corollary 3.12]{GG2016} which states that if $F:X^n\to X$ ($n\ge2$) is an associative, monotone (at least in the first and the last variables), idempotent and reducible, then $F$ is nondecreasing (in each of its variables).
+\begin{corollary} Let $X$ be a totally ordered set and $n\ge 2$ an integer.
+An associative idempotent monotone function $F:X^n\to X$ is reducible if and only if $F$ is nondecreasing. \end{corollary} \begin{proof} ($\Longleftarrow$): This immediately follows from \cite[Corollary 3.12]{GG2016} which states that if $F:X^n\to X$ ($n\ge2$) is associative idempotent monotone (at least in the first and the last variables) and reducible, then $F$ is nondecreasing (in each of its variables).

-($\Longrightarrow$): By Theorem \ref{t2}, every associative, idempotent, nondecreasing $n$-ary function ($n\ge 2$) is reducible. \end{proof} \begin{example} Let $X$ be a totally ordered Abelian group with respect to the addition and $g:X\to X$ be a monotone bijective function on $X$.
+($\Longrightarrow$): By Theorem \ref{t2}, every associative idempotent nondecreasing $n$-ary function ($n\ge 2$) is reducible. \end{proof} \begin{example} Let $X$ be a totally ordered Abelian group with respect to the addition and let $g:X\to X$ be a monotone bijective function on $X$.
 Then the function is idempotent associative monotone but nondecreasing.
 Thus $F$ is not reducible. \end{example}